mynameissiller/reflection/README.md

 #End of 12th Week
 ## 12/15/2017
 I did a lot this week suck as pushing and pulling, my favorite part was probrably commiting fixing errors in the code.
 The hardest thing we did as a team was coomunication towards one another.
-But others wise this week i learned very much compared to what I knew before and this code could help me in the long run we like ti call life.
+But others wise this week I learned very much compared to what I knew before and this code could help me in the long run.

+#End of 13th Week
+## 1/12/2018
+What we have done this week was exciting butscary the exciting part was when I found out that we have semester break and the hard and scary part was when I did have anything for google friday but then I started to work and work and its all coming together and showing in my grades overtime.
+If I were to tell my future daughter or son something it woulod be to not give up on anything even if its hard just work till the end to get better.